Srivijaya: Culture and society

-Srivijaya-Palembang's significance both as a center for trade and for the practice of Vajrayana Buddhism has been established by Arab and Chinese historical records over several centuries.
+Srivijaya-Palembang's significance both as a centre for trade and for the practice of Vajrayana Buddhism has been established by Arab and Chinese historical records over several centuries.
 Srivijaya' own historical documents, inscriptions in Old Malay, are limited to the second half of the 7th century.
 The inscriptions uncover the hierarchical leadership system, in which the king is served by many other high-status officials.
-A complex, stratified, cosmopolitan and prosperous society with refined tastes in art, literature and culture, with complex set of rituals, influenced by Mahayana Buddhist faith; blossomed in the ancient Srivijayan society.
-Their complex social order can be seen through studies on the inscriptions, foreign accounts, as well as rich portrayal in bas-reliefs of temples from this period.
-Their accomplished artistry was evidenced from a number of Srivijayan Art Mahayana Buddhist statues discovered in the region.
-The kingdom had developed a complex society; which characterised by heterogeneity of their society, inequality of social stratification, and the formation of national administrative institution in their kingdom.
-Some forms of metallurgy were used as jewelry, currency (coins), as status symbols—for decorative purposes.
+A complex, stratified, cosmopolitan and prosperous society with their tastes in art, literature and culture, with complex set of rituals, influenced by Mahayana Buddhism; blossomed in ancient Srivijayan society.
+Their complex social order can be seen through studies on inscriptions, foreign accounts, and in bas-reliefs of temples from this period.
+Their accomplished artistry was evidenced from a number of Srivijayan Mahayana Buddhist statues discovered in the region.
+The kingdom had developed a complex society; which was characterised by the heterogeneity of their society, inequality of social stratification, and the formation of national administrative institution in their kingdom.
+Some forms of metallurgy were used as jewelry, coins and as decorative status symbols.

 Art and culture

-Trade allowed the spread of art to proliferate.
 Some art was heavily influenced by Buddhism, further spreading religion and ideologies through the trade of art.
 The Buddhist art and architecture of Srivijaya was influenced by the Indian art of the Gupta Empire and Pala Empire.
 This is evident in the Indian Amaravati style Buddha statue located in Palembang.
-This statue, dating back to the 7th and 8th centuries, exists as proof of the spread of art, culture, and ideology through the medium of trade.

-According to various historical sources, a complex and cosmopolitan society with a refined culture, deeply influenced by Vajrayana Buddhism, flourished in the Srivijayan capital.
-The 7th century Talang Tuwo inscription described Buddhist rituals and blessings at the auspicious event of establishing public park.
+This statue, dating back to the 7th or 8th century, is evidence of the spread of art, culture, and ideology through trade.
+According to various historical sources, a complex and cosmopolitan society with a culture deeply influenced by Vajrayana Buddhism, flourished in the Srivijayan capital.
+The 7th century Talang Tuwo inscription described Buddhist rituals and blessings at the event of establishing a public park.
 This inscription allowed historians to understand the practices being held at the time, as well as their importance to the function of Srivijayan society.
-Talang Tuwo serves as one of the world's oldest inscriptions that talks about the environment, highlighting the centrality of nature in Buddhist religion and further, Srivijayan society.
-The Kota Kapur Inscription mentions Srivijaya military dominance against Java.
-These inscriptions were in the Old Malay language, the language used by Srivijaya and also the ancestor of Malay and Indonesian language.
-Since the 7th century, the Old Malay language has been used in Nusantara (Malay for "Malay Archipelago"), marked by these Srivijayan inscriptions and other inscriptions using old Malay language in the coastal areas of the archipelago, such as those discovered in Java.
-The trade contact carried by the traders at the time was the main vehicle to spread Malay language, since it was the language used amongst the traders.
-By then, Malay language become lingua franca and was spoken widely by most people in the archipelago.
+Talang Tuwo serves as one of the world's oldest inscriptions that talks about the environment, highlighting the centrality of nature in Buddhist religion and Srivijayan society.
+The Kota Kapur inscription mentions Srivijayan military dominance against Java.

+The Old Malay language, the predecessor the modern Malay language, had been used since the 7th century in the Malay Archipelago as evident by inscriptions in the coastal areas of the archipelago, such as those discovered in Java.
+The language was spread by traders and become the lingua franca of the archipelago.